School of Architecture and Built Environment

 Travel Fellowship

-The Tulane School of Architecture and Built Environment annually offers over $50,000 to support student travel and research.
+The Tulane School of Architecture and Built Environment annually offers $40,000-$50,000 to support student travel and research.
 This research travel typically takes place during the summer break and allows students to expand their education by funding location-based independent research projects.
 Recent fellowship recipients have traveled around the world to cities such as Sao Paulo, Amsterdam, Havana, Jerusalem, Paris, and more.
 They have studied topics such as the use of vernacular building materials and methodologies in communities in Rwanda, the influence of wabi-sabi in architecture and urban design across Japan, and the interaction of architecture and music in Vienna.
 Although most of the fellowships are not constrained to specific topics, some do have specific requirements.